suit-wg/suit-report/draft-ietf-suit-report.md

 The SUIT\_Report serves four primary security objectives:

-- Authenticity
+- Validated Identity
 - Integrity
 - Replay protection
 - Confidentiality

 The mechanisms for achieving these protections are outlined in {{container}}.